Bose (brand): Home audio and video

 In 2012, Bose was the highest-selling company in the United States for retail home theater systems and the third highest-selling for portable audio products.

 Headphones

-The company has sold aviation headsets since 1989 and consumer headphones since 2000.
-The current range of headphones/headsets consists of over-ear, in-ear, aviation and military models.
+The company has sold aviation headsets (the first being the "Bose Aviation Headset") since 1989 and consumer headphones (Bose's QuietComfort headphones, the first noise-cancelling headphones designed for airline passengers) since 2000.
+The current range of headphones/headsets consists of over-ear, in-ear, aviation, and military models.

 Bose has contracts with the U.S. military and NASA.